vaynexie/CWOX/README.md

  <b>Figure 2</b>
 </div>

 The codes for learning HLTMs are given in the sub-directory [HLTM](https://github.com/xie-lin-li/CWOX/tree/main/HLTM), along with the structures of the models obtained for [ResNet50](https://xie-lin-li.github.io/final_submit/resnet50) and [GoogleNet](https://xie-lin-li.github.io/final_submit/googlenet).
 The HLTM codes output a json file named **output_name_fullname.nodes.json**, which includes the learned hierarchical latent tree model.
 The json file is used in the following partition of label confusion clusters.
-The **ResNet50.json** in the example code shown below is renmaned from the **output_name_fullname.nodes.json**.
+The **ResNet50.json** in the example code shown below is renamed from the **output_name_fullname.nodes.json**.

 When interpreting the output of the classifier on a target image, CWOX-2s obtains a subtree for the top classes by removing from the HLTM all the irrelevant nodes.
 The top classes are partitioned into **Label Confusion Clusters** by cutting the subtree at a certain level, the default being the lowest level.
 This is how the two clusters in Figure 1 are obtained from the tree in Figure 2.